jito-labs/jito-docs/docs/source/lowlatencytxnsend.md

 ### 📬 How do Bundles work?

-- Traders submit bundle bids to block engines
+- Traders submit bundle to block engines
 - Block engines simulate bundles to determine the most profitable combinations
 - Winning bundles are sent to validators to include in blocks
 - Validators execute bundles atomically and collect tips